NFFS Scholarship Program

 Application Timing and Award

 The NFFS Scholarship award amount is $2,500.
-Applications will be accepted beginning in May with a deadline of September 15th.
-NFFS will review and score all applications, and the award will be presented in November.
+Applications are accepted beginning on September 1st with a deadline of January 15th

 Selection Criteria